 New Balance ticks just about every box you can think of when it comes to combining affordability, details and style.
 The 997 is a popular silhouette from the brand and, if you don’t already own a pair, is a refreshing switch from the tech-soled offerings from Nike and Adidas that can sometimes become be a little overdone.

 This pair comes in grey and is detailed with flexible mesh, suede and nubuck for a comfortable finish.
 While you might see design similarities with a 1998 Le Mans prototype as you stare these over, every line and layer has purpose.
 As such, wearing these 997s will add a new kick to your sneaker rotation.

-Offering an on-trend take on the authentic twin-cup silhouette, the Lacoste Twin Serve features a textured rubber outsole inspired by tennis court surfaces, meaning they'll look just as good on-court as they do off the court.
+Offering an on-trend take on the authentic twin-cup silhouette, the Lacoste Game Advance features a textured rubber outsole inspired by tennis court surfaces, meaning they'll look just as good on-court as they do off the court.

 Every Instagram influencer worth their salt has a pair of these trainers.
 But Gucci’s latest update to its Ace trainers has still got us drooling.
 The brand’s covetable Ace kicks now come in navy and red – a really easy to wear colour combo.
 In fact, Gucci’s striped webbing has been around since the '50s, so these sneakers are not a stylish flash in the pan, which is a good job because they're not cheap.

 While they may be too flashy for some, the shoe’s minimalist profile means they'll look great with smart trousers, jeans and sweatpants alike and add a little glamour to your go-to.
 Tennis inspired, you won’t want to wear them to the gym, but they are made in Italy from smooth leather with watersnake heel tabs and flexible rubber soles, so are built for comfort as well as looks.